Russian bailout wins Ukraine economic respite but deepens political rift

 "This is a rescue.
 Without that money, Ukraine would have defaulted sometime before the middle of next year," said Chris Weafer, senior partner with consultancy Macro-Advisory.

-Yanukovich has been seeking the best possible deal for his country of 46 million but has been criticized in the West after police used force against the protests in the heart of Kiev.
+Yanukovich has been seeking the best possible deal for his country of 46 million but has been criticised in the West after police used force against the protests in the heart of Kiev.

 Moscow, accused by European officials of bullying Kiev into dropping the EU deal last month with the threat of economic retaliation, now has great financial leverage over Ukraine,

-If it withdraws its money and alters the gas price, it could pull the plug on its neighbor.
+If it withdraws its money and alters the gas price, it could pull the plug on its neighbour.
 Putin appeared to stress this by saying the agreements on the gas price was temporary.

 Putin wants to bring Ukraine's large, mineral-rich market into a Eurasian Union he plans to build with Kazakhstan, Belarus and other ex-Soviet republics to match the economic might of the United States and China.

-For those Ukrainians who regard Moscow as their oppressor, close relations the EU offer a way to rid their country of corruption, civilize its political elite and move toward democracy and prosperity.
+For those Ukrainians who regard Moscow as their oppressor, close relations the EU offer a way to rid their country of corruption, civilise its political elite and move toward democracy and prosperity.

 "Yanukovich made a massive mistake.
 He'd better not come back here, he'd better stay in Moscow," said Deni Deyak, a businessman at the pro-Europe protest in Kiev.